 Pressure washers make deep cleaning jobs easy.
 They let the water do the heavy work.
-A power washer can do heavy cleaning in half the time on all your deep set-in outdoor grime.
+A pressure washer can do heavy cleaning in half the time on all your deep set-in outdoor grime.

-Power washers use a pump to push the water out at variable pressure.
-The engines either run on gas or electricity.
-For small jobs consider electric pressure washers, there’s no upkeep, no fumes, and most can fit into a closet.
+Pressure washers use a pump to push the water out at variable pressures.
+The engines can run on either gas or electricity.
+For small jobs consider electric pressure washers or battery pressure washers, because there’s no upkeep, no fumes, and most can fit into a closet.
 Larger jobs will require the force of a gas pressure washer, it’ll quickly remove the most set-in dirt.

 Accessories Make a Difference

 The right pressure washer extension wand makes a big difference.
 A power washer wand can give you maximum control over distance and spray.
 Get an extension wand just for your gutters or hard-to-reach places like second stories.
+A house pressure washer can keep the dirt & grime on the outside of your home at a minimum.
 Skip the local coin car wash, car pressure washers make cleaning your vehicle easy and can keep them in great condition, especially in areas that use salt on the roads.

 How much power do you need?